 The 3rd Gastroenterology Regulatory Endpoints and Advancement of Therapeutics (GREAT-3) conference sponsored by the FDA in 2015 specifically cited the need to develop treatments that address symptom distress due to inadvertent gluten ingestion and made a clear case for the need of measurement outcome tools relevant to the suffering of CD patients (Leffler 2015).

-ImmunogenX is developing IMGX003 (formerly Alvine Pharmaceuticals ALV003), a mixture of two gluten-specific recombinant proteases that degrades gluten proteins into small physiologically irrelevant fragments, and is to be administered as an adjunct to an attempted gluten-free diet for the potential treatment of celiac disease.
-The technology is backed by over 50 issued or pending patents, has been extensively studied in Phase 1 and Phase 2 clinical trials, and is the only CD treatment that has been shown to mitigate gluten-induced intestinal mucosal injury as well as effect symptomatic improvements in clinical trials.
+ImmunogenX is developing Latiglutenase (IMGX003), a mixture of two gluten-specific recombinant proteases that degrades gluten proteins into small physiologically irrelevant fragments, and is to be administered as an adjunct to a gluten-free diet (GFD).
+In Phase 2a and 2b trials Latiglutenase has been shown to mitigate gluten-induced intestinal mucosal injury as well as effect symptomatic improvements in clinical trials.
 The efficacy for symptom relief was particularly pronounced for patients who remain seropositive despite a GFD as seen in the results below (Syage 2017).
 These studies also showed that Latiglutenase is well tolerated by CD patients with no discernable difference in adverse events for treated patients vs. placebo patients.

 Schuppan D, Junker Y, Barisani D. Celiac disease: from pathogenesis to novel therapies.
 Gastroenterology 2009;137:1912–33.

 Rubio-Tapia A, Murray JA.
 Celiac disease.
 Curr Opin Gastroenterol 2010;26:116–22.